Chicago coronavirus deaths: Angel Butron, who worked at Tootsie Roll factory for more than 50 years, dies from COVID-19

-CHICAGO (WLS) -- Angel Butron died Saturday from the coronavirus, and his family is remember his "tremendously large heart."
+CHICAGO (WLS) -- Angel Butron died Saturday from the coronavirus, and his family is remembering his "tremendously large heart."

 Butron immigrated to the U.S. from Mexico in 1969.
 He began working at the Tootsie Roll factory on Chicago's Southwest Side shortly after that, a little more than 50 years ago.